 A statement of my teaching philosophy, such as it is, is available upon request.

-Another valuable part of my pedagogical training was serving as a preceptor—an academic advisory role that involves, among other things, helping students to research and write their final theses.
+Earlier, while pursuing my PhD at the University of Chicago, I did some teaching work practically every quarter for several years.
+The greatest demand for lecturers was in the language programs; I taught many Persian and Arabic classes, from the introductory to the advanced level (though more often the former than the latter).
+Another valuable part of my pedagogical training in Chicago was serving as a preceptor—an academic-advisory role that involves, inter alia, helping students to research and write their final theses.
 I held this position, at various times, in both the BA program of the Department of Near Eastern Languages and Civilizations, and the MA program of the Center for Middle Eastern Studies.